Student Organizations and Activities

-The TUSM Arts Group (TAG) is a community of students with backgrounds and/or interest in the visual arts, music, dance, film, museums, theater, or any other area related to the arts that aspire to foster the arts within a healthcare setting and among the student body.
+Aspires to foster the arts within a healthcare setting and among the student body.
+The LKSOM Arts Group (TAG) is a community of students with backgrounds and/or interest in the visual arts, music, dance, film, museums, theater, or any other area related to the arts.

 Temple Med Soccer

 Provides a variety of opportunities for any student who is interested in playing soccer.
 The group organizes a team for a full field outdoor soccer league against other medical schools in Philadelphia, pick-up indoor soccer, and support intramural indoor soccer on the health sciences campus.

 Prepares Temple medical students for a career in anesthesiology via mentorship and hands on learning.
 Faculty and residents will teach students basic skills that are critical to the practice of anesthesiology, via OR cases, lectures, and workshops.